 Receiving a diagnosis of an autoimmune disease is overwhelming.
 There is so much to take in, especially if you have no knowledge about your diagnosed disease and weren’t expecting it.

-I received both my psoriatic arthritis and fibromyalgia diagnosis fairly quick and easily.
+I received both my psoriatic arthritis and fibromyalgia diagnoses fairly quick and easily.
 In fact, I hadn’t even suspected psoriatic arthritis or anything beyond fibromyalgia and endometriosis (which is a whole other rant for another day).
-It was my rheumatologist who spotted the state of my toenails during a visit that prompted him to test for it.
+My rheumatologist spotted the state of my toenails during a visit that prompted him to test for it.

 - There isn’t a cure.

 - We can decrease your pain with medication.

 Fibromyalgia and psoriatic arthritis are more than physically painful.
 Without proper support and education these chronic illnesses destroy lives!~Cynthia Covert, The Disabled Diva